Raggedy Ann (musical)

-Raggedy Ann: The Musical Adventure (aka Rag Dolly: The Raggedy Ann Musical or Raggedy Ann: The Musical With a Heart) is a musical with book by William Gibson and songs by Joe Raposo.
+Raggedy Ann: The Musical Adventure (also known as Rag Dolly: The Raggedy Ann Musical or Raggedy Ann: The Musical With a Heart) is a musical with book by William Gibson and songs by Joe Raposo.
 It is based on the children's stories by Johnny Gruelle and the 1977 feature film Raggedy Ann & Andy: A Musical Adventure.
 The story centers on Marcella, a dying young girl whose toys come to life and take her on a magical adventure to meet the Doll Doctor, in hopes that he can mend her broken heart.
-Though the show failed on Broadway, it developed a cult following through bootleg recordings and stage readings.
+Although the show failed on Broadway, it developed a cult following through bootleg recordings.

 Plot

+The story, in the Broadway production, was as follows:

 Act I

 Young Marcella is suffering from psychological trauma.
 Her mother ran away with another man, which drove her father to drink.
 Her dog tried to eat her pet bird, which killed them both ("Gingham and Yarn").
 In Marcella's bedroom, a trio of doctors give differing but equally dire warnings regarding the youngster's ailments until Poppa throws them out.
 Lightening the mood, Poppa presents her with a doll that he created, which he names Raggedy Ann.
 Marcella complains that she has no heart, so Poppa pulls a candy heart from a box and stitches it onto the doll.
 He sings his daughter a lullaby, claiming that her toys spring to life when she's asleep ("Carry On").

 Marcella's bed whirls around, and out from the covers pops Raggedy Ann.
 The girl says she's dying, and the trio of doctors emerge from beneath the mattress to corroborate her story ("Diagnosis").
 Raggedy Ann shouts them off and urges Marcella to get out of bed, revealing that this is a dream, so she can do anything she wants.
 The rag dolly calls for help from her friends: Raggedy Andy, Baby, and Panda, who emerge from the toy box one by one ("The Light").

 Andy is curious as to what's behind the closet door, so he opens it despite Marcella's pleas.
 General D. emerges with his cronies, the sexy Bat and the roguish Wolf.
 He says that he's enlisting recruits for his Army of the Dead and thinks Raggedy Ann is the one he's looking for, but she argues that she's only "Make Believe".
 The General learns that Marcella is dying, so he declares that he'll be back to collect her at 6 a.m.